huawei-noah/SMARTS/competition/track2/README.md

     ```
 1. Training a new RL model should start once the above command is executed.
 1. New offline data is made available to the container via a mapped volume at `/offline_data` directory.
-1. The `/offline_data` directory contains selected offline datasets.
+1. The `/offline_data` directory contains selected Waymo and NGSIM datasets.
 1. Inside the container, on completion of training,  the trained model should be saved in `/track2/submission` folder such that calling `/track2/submission/policy.py::Policy.act(obs)` with a SMARTS observation returns an action.
 1. The `/track2/submission` folder will be mapped out from the container and then evaluated by the same evaluation script as that of Track-1.
 See evaluation [README.md](../evaluation/README.md).
 1. During development, it is strongly suggested for you to submit your zipped `track2/submission` folder to the Validation Track in Codalab, to verify that the evaluation works without errors.